Intro-CS-App-Dev-and-Deploy/Composite-Shapes/README.md

 *We will explore possible code for this.*

+**NOTE**: use https://processing.org/reference & CTRL-f to see reference pages for "2D Primitives"

+---

 ## New Beginning Information

 **All vocabulary and questions can be *Googled* using Pure-JAVA or Processing-JAVA**